rjwalls/CS4401-notes/2019-03-22-format_strings.md

 `41414141 41414141 804a02c 25207825 78252078`

-Now I will leave up to you find the write padding needed so when you add `%n` to the end of you input string the address in question is `0x0804a02c`.
+Now I will leave up to you find the right padding needed so when you add `%n` to the end of you input string the address in question is `0x0804a02c`.
 This will change the value of the `target` and thus execute code previously not accesible to us.